erictleung/erictleung/README.md

 ### Hi there 👋

+> "Instructions for living a life.
+Pay attention.
+Be astonished.
+Tell about it."
+> -- Mary Oliver

 I'm Eric, a data scientist, programmer, and consultant.

 - 🔭 I’m currently working on building my data science portfolio, writing math articles for [freeCodeCamp](https://www.freecodecamp.org/news/), and fun data side projects.